MCLOPFER/WeatherTop_WebDevelopment_2/README.md

 The application will now be running on: http://localhost:4000/

-To stop the project, enter Ctrl-C in the terminal,
+To stop the project, enter Ctrl-C in the terminal.

 ## Tools and Technology used
 - HTML